-Ngorongoro Conservation Area ranks well among Africa’s must-visit safari destinations like Serengeti, Masai Mara, Kruger Park, Etosha, and the Okavango Delta.
-Together with Serengeti and Selous Game Reserve, Ngorongoro is Tanzania’s third UNESCO World Heritage Site and undoubtedly the eighth Wonder of the World.
-Here, we will provide you the most accurate information for planning your first safari to Ngorongoro Crator and the surrounding attractions.
+The Ngorongoro Conservation Area is an awe-inspiring destination that ranks among the top safari destinations in Africa, alongside iconic locations such as Serengeti, Masai Mara, Kruger Park, Etosha, and the Okavango Delta.
+Recognized as Tanzania's third UNESCO World Heritage Site and the eighth Wonder of the World, it offers a rich cultural heritage, fascinating wildlife, and stunning landscapes.
+You can find accurate information to plan your first safari adventure to this incredible destination right here.

-The conservation area has a lush highland forest that looks like a rainforest.
-It’s a mist forest relying on the regular and abundant mist and drizzle from the crator.
-Looking closely enough, you’ll see mist particles swirling like raindrops among the ancient trees.
+The conservation area is also home to a lush highland forest that appears to be a rainforest, depending on the regular and abundant mist and drizzle from the Crater.
+Upon closer inspection, the mist particles can be observed swirling like raindrops among the ancient trees.

-Big-time predators in Ngorongoro Conservation Area expend very little energy in hunting massive herds of prey like Thomson’s and Grant’s gazelles, impalas, giraffes, zebras, and wildebeests.
-Prides of bloated lions lying on their backs, paws in the air, fully stuffed and embarrassingly damaging their noble Kingly image, are a common sight.
+The Ngorongoro Conservation Area is home to a vast flamingo-filled alkaline lake that is surrounded by the highest concentration of predators in the world, including lions, hyenas, jackals, leopards, cheetahs, elephants, and enormous herds of ungulates.
+The predators in the area expend very little energy in hunting the massive herds of prey like Thomson's and Grant's gazelles, impalas, giraffes, zebras, and wildebeests.
+It is common to see bloated lions lying on their backs, paws in the air, fully stuffed and damaging their noble Kingly image.

-Birdlife is also spectacular, with some endemic species: the Rufous-tailed weaver, Schalow’s wheatear, and large flocks of the magnificent crowned cranes.
-If you’re a birder, let your tour operator know beforehand so that they can assign you a guide that understands birds and where to spot them.
+Endangered rhinos are also found in the area, and spotting one in the wild is a real prize.
+The black and white rhino species can be seen on a game drive but are not easy to spot.
+The Ngorongoro Crator is also an excellent place to take a boat safari down one of the hippo-dense rivers.
+In addition to the various animals, the area is also home to some endemic bird species, including the Rufous-tailed weaver, Schalow's wheatear, and large flocks of the magnificent crowned cranes.
+If you are a bird enthusiast, let your tour operator know beforehand so they can assign you a guide that understands birds and where to spot them.

 - All the major safari animals occur in great numbers; expect incredible wildlife viewing year-round.